 But what exactly is Vitamin B6?

 Vitamin B6 is a pyridoxine, a water-soluble nutrient found in natural food sources such as leafy green vegetables, beans, beef, and bananas.
-During pregnancy & infancy, B6 aids in brain & immunity development.
+During pregnancy and infancy, B6 aids in brain and immunity development.
 In adulthood, it remains essential to these categories, and then some.

 However, the water-solubility of B6 seems to be a double-edged sword:

 - On the one hand, it absorbs quickly into the bloodstream.

 - On the other hand, it absorbs quickly into the urine stream.

 B6’s easy excretion is one of the reasons that so many people are B6-deficient, despite its looow dosage requirement (~1.3 mg daily).
 The other reason: People aren’t eating enough vegetables, beans, bananas… Because of this, B6 supplementation not only aids brain health, but it helps resist other issues of common B6-deficiency.

 Pyridoxine HCl vs. Pyridoxal-5-Phosphate

 Typically, there are two types of Vitamin B6 sold in nootropic stacks: